-On telephone inventor Alexander Graham Bell's 94th death anniversary, we look at other great names, who have contributed immensely to the development of modern science and technology with their innovations
+On printing press inventor Johannes Gutenberg's death anniversary, we look at other great names, who have contributed immensely to the development of modern science and technology with their innovations

 Alexander Graham Bell: Scottish-born Canadian inventor Alexander Graham Bell is credited for the invention of the first practical telephone, which has enabled communication to develop in a major way.